check-spelling/zephyr/samples/basic/button/README.rst

 The sample additionally supports an optional ``led0`` devicetree alias.
 This is the same alias used by the :ref:`blinky-sample`.
-If this is provided, the LED will be turned on when the button is pressed, and turned off off when it is released.
+If this is provided, the LED will be turned on when the button is pressed, and turned off when it is released.

 Devicetree details